dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Our liberty depends on the freedom of the press, and that cannot be limited without being lost.
+  Man cannot discover new oceans unless he has the courage to lose sight of the shore.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1176 days)